turbidsoul/fast-docker-proxy/README.md

 Restart Docker afterwards.

 Note: exact behavior may depend on your environment and how strict your registry usage is.
-For complex setups (multiple upstreams, private images, etc.), using explicit hostnames (docker.example.com/...) is often easier to reason about.
+For complex setups (multiple upstreams, private images, etc.), using explicit hostnames (`docker.example.com/...`) is often easier to reason about.

 ## Limitations & Notes

 This is a reverse proxy, not a full registry implementation.
 It relies on the upstream registry to:
 - Provide authentication (WWW-Authenticate),
-- Serve /v2/ and /v2/auth,
+- Serve `/v2/` and `/v2/auth`,
 - Host the actual image data.

-If an image/tag is removed or no longer available on Docker Hub (e.g. some Bitnami images), the proxy will also return the same errors (e.g. 404 / manifest unknown).
+If an image / tag is removed or no longer available on Docker Hub (e.g. some Bitnami images), the proxy will also return the same errors (e.g. 404 / manifest unknown).

 For production scenarios, you may want to add:
-- Logging/metrics (e.g. via middleware),
+- Logging / metrics (e.g. via middleware),
 - Rate limiting / access control,
 - Persistent TLS termination with a proper reverse proxy.